-Recently, the presence of a medial meniscal tear and arthroscopic surgery has been proposed as a potential third etiology behind the development of spontaneous osteonecrosis of the knee [6,7,8].
+Recently, the presence of a medial meniscal tear has been proposed as a potential third etiology behind the development of spontaneous osteonecrosis of the knee [6,7,8].
 It has been suggested that increasing the load experienced in the femoral condyle and predispose patients to the develop ONPK.